DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 ### The debug session started, but breakpoints do not break

-One of the most common reasons is that Xdebug port is being used by 3rd party application (e.g. HP tools).
+One of the most common reasons is that Xdebug port is being used by a 3rd party application (e.g. HP tools).
 You can either change Xdebug port or close the application.

 Since version `1.32.11685` you will be able to see what process is holding the port directly in Visual Studio.